chadhamre/art/readme.md

 - Note: Content-Type must be set to 'application/json' for the body to be received
 - `TODO` - add validation and error response messages.

+### Scope

+There were three main feature that I did not complete in the allotted time:

+1. Pagination - I would want to add a pagination solution to the retrieve all docs endpoint.
+1. Validation - I would want to add validation to the comments and users endpoints, although some of the validation is done by the database.
+1. Error Messages - I would want to add helpful error messages to the request that receive 4XX status responses.

 #### Next Steps

 Once the missing functionality called out above with the TODO notes, I'd do the following to tighten up the project: